szw0070/ProjectProposal/README.md

 I have a lot of little steps in between these that I want to do, but I think these are the highlights.

+## How to play:
+Load the program SquirrelGame_041021.py in Python3 and follow the prompts on the screen!
+Options must be spelled correctly of the prompt should loop until a possible option is chosen and spelled correctly.